captainmarkos/pundit-blog/README.md

 bin/rails generate pundit:install
 ```

-This will generate an `app/policies` directory which contains a base class for policies.
+This will generate an `app/policies` directory which contains a base class for policies in `app/policies/application_policy.rb`.
 Each policy is a basic Ruby class.

 #### Create the Article Policy